jchatel/quickmail-next-docs/email-accounts/handling-replies-with-opportunities.md

 Additionally, Opportunities leverages AI to summarize your conversations, suggest responses, and categorize replies, helping you stay organized and focus on what matters most.
 With these smart insights, managing and nurturing your leads becomes much simpler!

+Note: You can insert properties to your replies and they will translate properly.

 ## What can I do with Opportunities?

 - Respond to, view, and manage email replies